Cakewalk: Secondhand, oral-tradition accounts

 Some secondhand accounts of the cakewalk describe it as a subtle mockery of the formal, mannered dancing practiced by slaveholding whites.
-The slaves would dress in handed-down finery and comically exaggerate the poised movements of minuets and waltzes.
+The enslaved people would dress in handed-down finery and comically exaggerate the poised movements of minuets and waltzes.
 These accounts describe any slaveowners in attendance as unaware that they were being mocked.
 One man recalled such a dance that his childhood nanny had described to him: "Sometimes the white folks noticed it, but they seemed to like it; I guess they thought we couldn't dance any better."
 A 1981 article by Brooke Baldwin concludes that the cakewalk was meant "to satirize the competing culture of supposedly 'superior' whites.
 Slaveholders were able to dismiss its threat in their own minds by considering it as a simple performance which existed for their own pleasure".

 Entertainer Tom Fletcher, born in 1873, wrote in 1954 that his grandparents told him about the chalk-line walk/cakewalk as a child, but had no information about its origins.
 In their version, "there was no prancing, just a straight walk on a path made by turns and so forth, along which the dancers made their way with a pail of water on their heads.
 The couple that was the most erect and spilled the least water or no water at all was the winner."
 He describes it being "revived with fancy steps by Charlie Johnson, a clever eccentric dancer" and becoming known as the "Cake Walk".